P-p-H-d/mlib/README.md

 One of M\*LIB's design key is to ensure safety.
 This is done by multiple means:

-* in debug mode, the contracts of the function are checked, ensuring that the data are not corrupted.
+* in debug mode, defensive programming is extensively used: the contracts of the function are checked, ensuring that the data are not corrupted.
 For example,
-[Buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) are checked in this mode through [bound checking](https://en.wikipedia.org/wiki/Bounds_checking) or intresic properties of a Red-Black tree.
+[Buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) are checked in this mode through [bound checking](https://en.wikipedia.org/wiki/Bounds_checking) or the intresic properties of a Red-Black tree are verified.
 * very few casts are used within the library.
 Still the library can be used with the greatest level of warnings by a C compiler without any aliasing warning.
-* the genericity is not done directly by macro, but indirectly by making them define inline functions with the proper prototypes: this allows the calls to have proper warning checks.
+* the genericity is not done directly by macro, but indirectly by making them define inline functions with the proper prototypes: this allows the user calls to have proper warning checks.

+Other key designs are:

+* do not rewrite the C library and just wrap around it (for example don't rewrite sort but stable sort),
+* do not make users pay the cost of what they don't need.

 M\*LIB should still be quite-efficient: even if the implementation may not always be state